-Second, set the related entity of the rollup field to “Activities (Regarding)”, and aggression set to “Max of Actual End”.
+Second, we need to set the related entity of the rollup field to Activities (Regarding), and aggregation set to Max of Actual End.
 In this example, when any activity is marked complete and set regarding an account, the last completion date (Max of Actual End) will become the last activity date.

-41 pages of step-by-step instructions for 6 different key tasks in Dynamics 365 Customer Engagement (CRM).
+41 pages of step-by-step instructions for 6 different key tasks in Dynamics 365 CRM apps.
 Includes interactions with Power Apps and Power Automate!